faridrazza/Mock_interview/README.md

 ---

 **This submission demonstrates how AWS Lambda can power sophisticated AI applications that solve real-world problems while maintaining cost efficiency and scalability.
-The migration from Supabase to AWS Lambda showcases the practical benefits of serverless architecture for AI-driven applications.**

 ---